 During the 2021 fiscal year, Multicultural Academy entered into a four-year lease agreement as lessee for the use of a building and its facilities.
-An initial lease liability was recorded in the amount of \$790,980 during the current fiscal year.
-As of June 30, 2022, the value of the lease liability was \$531,685.
 Future minimum lease payments run through June 30, 2024 and are based off of 18% of full time equivalent (FTE) state aid per pupil.
-The lease liability as of June 30, 2022 is based on most recent student count.
+The lease liability as of June 30, 2023 is based on most recent student count.
 The lease has an interest rate of 2%.

 During the 2022 fiscal year, Multicultural Academy entered into a four-year financing agreement for the use of buses.
-As of June 30, 2022, the value of the liability was \$133,436.
 The Academy is required to make semi-annual principal and interest payments of \$23,657.
 The agreement has an interest rate of 3.59%.
+During the 2023 fiscal year, the Academy made additional payments on the loan and subsequent to year end have paid the remaining balance in October 2023, thus the remaining balance as of June 30, 2023 is considered current.